Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

 Expressions for physical parameters such as spatial volume ($V$), mean Hubble's parameter ($H$), expansion scalar ($\theta$), shear scalar ($\sigma$) and anisotropy parameter ($A_{m}$) for model (\ref{eq41}) are given by

 where \\ $\beta_{1} = m_{1}^{2} + m_{2}^{2} + m_{3}^{2}$. \\

 From Eq. (\ref{eq21}), the deceleration parameter is computed as

 From Eq. (\ref{eq47}), we observe that $q > 0$ for $t < \sqrt{nk} - k$ and $q < 0$ for $t > \sqrt{nk} - k$.
 It is observed that for $n \geq 3 ~ \& ~ k = 1$, our model is evolving from decelerating phase to accelerating phase.
-Also, recent observations of SNe Ia, expose that the present universe is accelerating and the value of DP lies on some place in the range $-1 < q < 0$.
+Also, recent observations of SNe Ia expose that the present universe is accelerating and the value of DP lies on some place in the range $-1 < q < 0$.
 It follows that in our derived model, one can choose the value of DP consistent with the observation.
-Figure $1$ depicts the variation of deceleration parameter ($q$) versus cosmic time which gives the behaviour of $q$ as in accelerating phase at present epoch for different values of $(n, k)$ which is consistent with recent observations of Type Ia supernovae (Riess et al. 1998, 2004; Perlmutter et al. 1999; Tonry et al. 2003; Clocchiatti et al. 2006). \\
+Fig. $1$ depicts the variation of deceleration parameter ($q$) with cosmic time, giving the behaviour of $q$ as in accelerating phase at present epoch for different values of $(n, k)$ which is consistent with recent observations of Type Ia supernovae \cite{ref1,ref2}. \\

 From above Eq. (\ref{eq47}), present value of deceleration parameter can be estimated as